zeuscsc/About-Me/README.md

 # About Me
 I want to be inventor, currently trying Foobar with Google Challenge.
-Working on AI research, government and NGO projects, programming instructor for a living.
+I am an AI researcher that works on government and NGO projects.
+At the same time I teach program for a living, a programming instructor.
 I was also a startup owner :sweat_smile:.
 Hope to work in company like Google and SpaceX.